freedomofpress/securedrop/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have opened a PR in the [docs repo](https://github.com/freedomofpress/securedrop-docs) for these changes, or will do so later
 - [ ] I would appreciate help with the documentation
 - [ ] These changes do not require documentation

-### If you added or updated a production code dependency:

-Production code dependencies are defined in:

-- `admin/requirements.in`
-- `admin/requirements-ansible.in`
-- `securedrop/requirements/python3/requirements.in`

-If you changed another `requirements.in` file that applies only to development or testing environments, then no diff review is required, and you can skip (remove) this section.

-Choose one of the following:

-- [ ] I have performed a diff review and pasted the contents to [the packaging wiki](https://github.com/freedomofpress/securedrop-debian-packaging/wiki)
-- [ ] I would like someone else to do the diff review